mass-Eve/programming-with-C/05-data-types/03-strings/theory/#1-basics.md

 * A string constant is a 1D-Array of characters, terminated by a null character ('\0')

-* Each character in an character array takes one-byte space and the last character is always a null character or '\0'.
+* Each character in an character array takes exactly one-byte of space and the last character is always a null character or '\0'.

 ### But What is this null character ('\0')
 * It is a special character used to denote the end of a string.
 The null character is used as a sentinel value to indicate the termination point of a character array or string.